Deep Forest-Clear Water

 for Indigenous Clean Water Services

 After successfully funding several clean water projects for the Huni Kuin (Kaxinawá) and Yawanawá peoples of the western Amazon rainforest, it's become clear that something more is needed.
 A large portion of the funds raised typically goes to outsource a well drilling company for their labor and use of their equipment.
-In recent conversation with Vinicius Romão, co-founder of APOTI (Associação Povos da Terra "Peoples of the Earth Association") it was clear that the indigenous people can provide this service for themselves.
-Through this campaign, we aim to raise funds to purchase well digging equipment and provide training opportunities for local indigenous people in their use so that they may dig their own wells and share this resource with their neighboring tribes.
+In recent conversation with Vinicius Romão, co-founder of APOTI (Associação Povos da Terra "Peoples of the Earth Association") it was clear that the community can provide this service for themselves.
+This will greatly cut down on their costs as well as reduce any risk from exploitation and disease from the "outside world".
+Through this campaign, we aim to raise funds to purchase well digging equipment and provide training opportunities for local indigenous people so that they may dig their own wells and share this resource with their neighboring tribes.

 Purchase the necessary equipment to dig clean water wells and to build their necessary support structures.
 These will be used under the guidance of APOTI to support indigenous tribes in the vicinity of the Jordão and Taraucá rivers.